barchart/barchart-http/README.md

  100%     19 (longest request)
 ```

-In comparison, Apache 2.x on the same machine maxed out at 4570 req/sec.
+This was at least 30% faster than Apache on the same machine.